Research Governance Framework

 What happens next?

-Once all of the above has been received the Policy and Performance Research Officer will review the research.
+Once all of the above has been received the Policy Officer will review the research.
 This will be done using the research assessment form.
-If it is agreed that the research is ethically and methodologically sound, and successfully minimises levels of risk to participants, it will be recommended to the Head of Market Intelligence that the research is approved.
+If it is agreed that the research is ethically and methodologically sound, and successfully minimises levels of risk to participants, it will be recommended to the Head of Strategic Business Support that the research is approved.

 If there are further information requirements or areas of the project, which do not meet ethical or methodological standards, the applicant will be informed of this and asked to resubmit the application with amendments.